Amsterdam/signals/docs/topics/signalen-and-standard-for-public-code.md

 ## [Code in the Open](https://standard.publiccode.net/criteria/code-in-the-open.html)

-- [ ]
+- [ ] compliant with this criterion.

 Requirement | meets | links and notes
 -----|-----|-----
 All source code for any policy and software in use (unless used for fraud detection) MUST be published and publicly accessible. | yes? | What policy is Signalen based upon?
 Lacks public dataset for easily running the machine learning model.
-Contributors MUST NOT upload sensitive information regarding users, their organization or third parties to the repository.
-Examples of sensitive information include configurations, usernames and passwords, public keys and other real credentials used in the production system. | yes |
+Contributors MUST NOT upload sensitive information regarding users, their organization or third parties to the repository.  | yes |
 Any source code not currently in use (such as new versions, proposals or older versions) SHOULD be published. | yes | Git history and tags per release.
 Backend is currently starting to publish tags again.
 The source code MAY provide the general public with insight into which source code or policy underpins any specific interaction they have with your organization. | |

 ## [Bundle policy and source code](https://standard.publiccode.net/criteria/bundle-policy-and-code.html)

-- [ ]
+- [ ] compliant with this criterion.

 Requirement | meets | links and notes
 -----|-----|-----